awesometesla123/CyberQuest_v2/src/constants/content/UltimateCourse/SocialEngineering.md

 #### **What are the main intents of *Social Engineering*?**
 Criminals who use Social Engineering tactics often do it to reveal confidential information; receive money, gift cards, or cryptocurrency; and install malware on a target’s device.
-As will be observed in the following provided information, these criminals will often employ a multitude of techniques that you will learn how to defend youself against.
+As will be observed in the following provided information, these criminals will often employ a multitude of techniques that you will learn how to defend yourself against.

 ## **What is *phishing*?**